 Four solutions to the annuity problem

-Pension annuity rates have been falling for some time – and the Brexit vote sent them tumbling still further.
+Pension annuity rates have been falling for some time.
 Can an annuity still provide could value for you in retirement, or should you explore other options?
 We take you through some ‘what if?’ scenarios to help you weigh up the alternatives to the traditional annuity.
+Article by Nick Green.

 Are we in an annuity crisis?
 For years the annuity has been the linchpin of retirement.
 The premise is simple: you hand over a sum of money (typically most of your pension pot) to an annuity provider, who then pays you a guaranteed income for life.
 So what’s the problem?